bbauska/UC-Davis-JS-Basics/readme.md

   title="Example, Simple HTML"
   alt="Example, Simple HTML." />

-If you open up that index.html file in your code editor, you'll see that it's just got some very basic markup inside of it that includes a div with an image, one of the images in the folder, and a paragraph with two links, one for a previous link and one for our next link.
+If you open up that index.html file in your code editor, you&apos;ll see that it&apos;s just got some very basic markup inside of it that includes a div with an image, one of the images in the folder, and a paragraph with two links, one for a previous link and one for our next link.